-(Graph 12) Another 13% reported being threatened in the past 12 months, most often as threats of violence (12%) or verbal harassment (8%).
+(Graph 12) Another 13% reported being threatened in the past 12 months, most often with threats of violence (12%) or they were verbally harassed (8%).
 Four percent (5%) had been physically assaulted, and 4% had been sexually assaulted.
-Among participants indicated they whose answers were transgender or gender non-conforming, the proportions who reported experiencing physical assault or sexual assault rose to 9% and 16%, respectively.
+Among participants whose answers indicated they transgender or gender were nonconforming, the proportions who reported experiencing physical assault or sexual assault rose to 9% and 16%, respectively.
 Three percent (3%) of participants reported being in an intimate relationship with someone who made them feel afraid, threatened, isolated, who forced them to have sex, or who physically hurt them at the time of survey.